brookisme/gitnb/README.md

  create mode 100644 nbpy/Notebook1.nbpy.py
 ```

+C. QUICK LOOK AT A "NBPY.PY" VERSION OF A NOTEBOOK

 Oh No!
 One of our notebooks is buggy.
 Let's look at the `nbpy.py` version of the notebook

 ```bash